iamprem/summarizer/README.md

 ### Latent Semantic Analysis

-After preparing the data as mentioned above, full `vocabulary/rowheader` of the review file is obtained from the `values()` of wordlistRDD and sentence_ids/columnheader from the `keys()` of wordlistRDD.
-From the wordlist obtained by data preparation, term-frequency vector for each selected sentence is computed and then using the term-frequency matrix the document-frequency(here document means sentences in the review file) vector is computed.
+After preparing the data as mentioned above, full `vocabulary/rowheader` of the review file is obtained from the `values()` of wordlistRDD and `sentence_ids/columnheader` from the `keys()` of wordlistRDD.
+From the wordlist obtained by data preparation, term-frequency vector for each selected sentence is computed and then using the term-frequency matrix the document-frequency( *here document means sentences in the review file*) vector is computed.
 Inverse Document Frequency is then computed using the document-frequency vector and total number of sentences.
-TF-IDF matrix with words as rows and sentences as columns.
+TF-IDF matrix is computed by multiplying TF matrix with IDF vector using numpy.
+Here the rows and columns of the TF-IDF matrix are words and sentences respectively.

-After computing the TF-IDF matrix, factorized the matrix by Singular Value Decomposition (using numpy) and collected the key sentences from the right singular matrix.
+After computing the TF-IDF matrix, factorized the matrix by ***Singular Value Decomposition*** (using numpy) and collected the key sentences from the right singular matrix.
 The matrix decomposition resulted three matrices U, S and V-Transpose.
 U is the left singular vector matrix, S is the diagonal matrix of non-negative singular values sorted in descending order and V-Transpose is the right singular vector matrix.
 Latent Semantic Analysis summarization method chooses k concepts from the right singular matrix and in each concept(row vector in V-Transpose) selects the sentence with largest value to the summary.
-This method is suitable when we know the number of topics/concepts in a given corpus of documents. ***But in the review summarization task, since there is no predefined set of concepts, i've chosen 10 concepts with 5 sentences each.
+This method is suitable when we know the number of topics/concepts in a given corpus of documents. ***But in the review summarization task, since there is no predefined set of concepts, i've chosen 10 concepts with top 5 sentences each.
 So the concepts captured by LSA in final review can be interpreted clearly.***

 #### Sample Output by LSA Summarizer for "Samsung Galaxy Note Pro 12.2"